Financial Advice Disclosure Statement

 |Pinnacle Life Total||Rimu Statutory Fund||Non-statutory fund|

 A.M.
-Best rates Pinnacle Life Limited ‘B’ financial strength (Fair) and a bb+ issuer credit rating (outlook ‘positive’).
+Best rates Pinnacle Life Limited ‘B+’ financial strength (Good) and a bbb- issuer credit rating (outlook ‘stable’).
 The financial strength rating scale used by A.M.
 Best is:

 - A++, A+ (Superior);